-If you don’t know the person who’s harassing you
+If you do not know the person who’s harassing you

-If you don’t know the name or address of the person harassing you, you can make a complaint to the Police with any information you have that could help them find and identify the harasser, like what they look like or where you’ve seen them.
+If you do not know the name or address of the person harassing you, you can make a complaint to the Police with any information you have that could help them find and identify the harasser, like what they look like or where you’ve seen them.

 If the Police have reasonable grounds to believe they’ve identified the harasser, they can make them give their name and address.
 If the person refuses or gives false information, they can be:

 - arrested if they continue to refuse after the Police have warned them.

 You can then ask the Police to give this information to the court registrar so that you can complete your application.